canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 and the following containers represent each one a layer forming the effective Pebble configuration, or `plan`:

-1. A [Wazuh server](https://www.nginx.com/) container itself, which has Wazuh server installed and configured.
+1. A [Wazuh Server](https://www.nginx.com/) container itself, which has Wazuh Server installed and configured.

 As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you've deployed the Synapse charm into, you'll see something like the